An Overview of the Legal System of South Sudan

 The Republic of South Sudan gained independence from Sudan following decades of deadly conflict and a referendum in 2011.
 On July 9th, 2011, independence was declared, and South Sudan became the fifty-fourth state in Africa and 193rd member of the United Nations.

-The creation of South Sudan is the result of a long walk to freedom traceable to series of revolts among Southerners who were discontent with their northern counterparts following a continuous denial of their demands, including federalism.[1]
-The first war started with Torit mutiny in 1955 but little was achieved.
-It ended in 1972 through an agreement signed in Addis Ababa between the Sudanese government and the Anya-Anya Liberation Movement of South Sudan.[2]
+The creation of South Sudan is the result of a long walk to freedom traceable to series of revolts among Southerners who were in discontent with their northern counterparts following a continuous denial of their demands, including federalism, freedom of worshiping, and respect for diverse cultures.[1]
+The initial war began with the Torit mutiny in 1955, but it accomplished little in terms of outcomes.
+It ended in 1972 when an agreement was signed in Addis Ababa between the Sudanese government and the Anya-Anya Liberation Movement from South Sudan.[2]

 Barely after ten years of tense peace, the then-Sudanese president Jaafar Nimeiri unilaterally nullified the agreement.[3]
 This resulted in another armed struggle in 1983 led by the Sudan People Liberation Movement/Army (SPLM/A) that became the longest civil war in Africa, claiming an estimated 2.5 million lives.
-The civil war ended in 2005 through an international brokered peace agreement, the Comprehensive Peace Agreement (CPA) signed between Sudan and SPLM/A in Nairobi.
-The agreement provided for the right of self-determination to South Sudanese to determine their political future through referendum.[4]
-In January 2011, South Sudanese people voted overwhelmingly in referendum to separate from Sudan and in July of the same year, South Sudan became a sovereign nation.
+The civil war ended in 2005 through an internationally brokered peace agreement, the Comprehensive Peace Agreement (CPA) signed between Sudan and SPLM/A in Nairobi.
+The agreement provided for the right of self-determination to South Sudanese to determine their political future through referendum.
+In January 2011, South Sudanese people voted overwhelmingly in referendum to separate from Sudan and in July of the same year, South Sudan became a sovereign nation, officially known as the Republic of South Sudan.

 The independence was received amid great hope of the country abundantly rich in natural resources.
 Unfortunately, in mid-December 2013, the heightened political tension within the ruling party, the SPLM, redrew the fledgling nation into new devastating conflict that divided communities along ethnic lines.
 In August 2015, the Agreement on the Resolution of the Conflict in the Republic of South Sudan (ARCISS) was signed by the warring parties; however, the fighting has never stopped.
 The young nation faces substantial challenges both in nation- and state-building.